brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 The threat intelligence team performed campaign correlation and discovered that a series of phishing emails were all part of a single operation carried out by the same APT group.

+### Clickjacking
+**Definition:**
+Clickjacking is a type of user interface attack that tricks users into clicking on something different from what they perceive, often using transparent iframes or misleading buttons.

+**Example Usage:**
+The victim thought they clicked on a harmless button, but it actually submitted a hidden permission form — a classic case of Clickjacking.

 ### Combolist
 **Definition:**